-The Ordination and Officiant information is provided below in five steps, is designed help walk you through the most common steps in registering to become a minister for Oregon and perform a wedding ceremony in Oregon.
+The Ordination and Officiant information is provided below in an easy five step layout which is designed help walk you through the most common steps on registering to become a minister for Oregon and how perform a wedding ceremony in Oregon.

 Step 1 - How to Become Ordained

-How to get and become Ordained in Oregon and become a minister to perform weddings and marriage ceremonies in Oregon
+How to get Ordained in Oregon and become a minister to perform weddings and marriage ceremonies in Oregon

-Our Ordinations for Oregon are completely free and can be completed in less than a day.
-Thousands of people have registered and become licensed ministers in Oregon.
+Ordinations for Oregon are completely free and can normally be completed in less than a day.
+Thousands of people have registered and became licensed ministers in Oregon.
 Once you have completed the ordination process you are able perform marriages through Open Ministry in and for the state of Oregon!

 Get started today by clicking on the link below!